Q-Better/qube-python/README.md

 ## Example Usage

+### Events

-Here is a brief example of how you can use the SDK to interact with the Qube API:
+Here is a brief example of how you can use the SDK to interact with the Qube MQTT Events:

 ```python
 import time